descender76/cpp_proposals/member_function_selection/member_function_pointer_to_function_pointer.md

 *"Here, the function call in D::f really does call B::f and not D::f. — end example]"*

-Currently `C++` **does not** allow calling a base member function from a derived instance at runtime time.
+Currently `C++` **does not** allow calling a base member function from a derived instance at runtime.
 The member function pointer always resolves to the member function of the derived instance.
 While this does make sense for traditional runtime polymorphism, this behavior is less desired when selecting member functions for other types of runtime polymorphism as it occurs a superfluous dual dispatch.

 Just as the programmer decides whether to call the virtual function virtually or not at compile time, the programmer should be able to do the same at runtime.